Paul Revere was a silversmith and patriot who lived in Boston, Massachusetts during the American Revolution.

 In 1801, Revere opened the first copper rolling mill in America and created copper sheeting for the hull of the U.S.S.
 Constitution and the dome of the Massachusetts States House in 1803.

-In 1804, Revere befriended Deborah Sampson, a woman who had disguised herself as a man and fought in the American Revolution, and was so impressed with her story that he wrote a letter to Congress asking them to award her a pension for her service.
+In 1804, Revere befriended Deborah Sampson, a woman who had disguised herself as a man and fought in the American Revolution, and was so impressed with her story that, in February, he wrote a letter to Congress asking them to award her a pension for her service.
 Sampson was awarded a pension the following year.

 Revere continued to work well into his old age before he finally retired at the age of 76 in 1813.
 That same year, Revere became a widower again in 1813 when his wife Rachel died after a short illness.